 University Communications in-house video

 The University Communications in-house video team focuses on creating video for our Stanford News Service in collaboration with groups across campus.
+To start a photo or video project with the UComm Visual Media team, please fill out:

-Produce a video on behalf of Stanford
+Produce a video for Stanford

 This guide below is designed to provide Stanford communicators with guidance on basic aspects of video production, including: